DigoevR/4z-ape/README.md

 # 4z-ape
-##Based on robo ape https://github.com/psdlt/roboape.
+Based on robo ape https://github.com/psdlt/roboape.

 This bot monitors new bsc liquidiy pairs on pancakeswap and buys them, selling when profitable.

-##Additional features:
+dditional features:

 checks new token's liquidity status (locked/unlocked), ownership status, buy/sell tax and looks for known scams in contract using staysafu.org